Do Volunteer Firefighters Qualify for Workers’ Compensation?

 We owe a huge debt of gratitude for the bravery and selflessness of volunteer firefighters.
 They should not have to pay for their work-related injuries out-of-pocket.
 In some ways, they are more at risk of serious injuries in comparison to professional firefighters because they don’t receive the amount of training and may not have the same level of protective equipment available to them.

-If you or your family member was injured in the course of fighting the recent fires as a volunteer, our attorneys will be glad to advise you of your best avenue for recovering lost wages and to ensure that your medical and rehabilitation costs are covered.
+If you or your family member was injured in the course of fighting the recent fires as a volunteer, our workers compensation lawyers will be glad to advise you of your best avenue for recovering lost wages and to ensure that your medical and rehabilitation costs are covered.